Crimes for Rioting in Florida

 The statute continues to list an exception for commercial vehicles collecting solid waste and protects a person’s right to obtain a permit from a local government to organize an event such as a parade or a march by specifying that the prohibitions in this section do not prohibit a local governmental entity from issuing a special event permit as authorized by law.

-Assault and Battery in Furtherance of a Riot or an Aggravated Riot
+Assault in Furtherance of a Riot or an Aggravated Riot

-The Florida legislature recently increased the criminal penalty for an assault or battery when committed in furtherance of a riot or an aggravated riot, as follows:
+In 2021, the Florida legislature passed HB 1 – Combatting Public Disorder which impacted Florida Statute 784.011 for assault by increasing the criminal penalty for the crime when committed in furtherance of a riot or an aggravated riot, as follows:

 - battery is reclassified from a first degree misdemeanor to a third degree felony and is ranked as a Level 2 offense on the OSRC;